-Begin annual assessment.
+Begin the annual assessment work.
 For example, academic units may lay the groundwork for assessment by developing surveys, collecting papers, conducting pre-tests, etc.

-The Assessment Committee will review Annual Assessment Reports, and evaluate and provide feedback about the effectiveness of each academic unit's assessment process by the end of the fall semester.
-The Committee also will collect, maintain, and make available to appropriate constituencies a repository of Annual Assessment Reports from all academic units.
+The Assessment Committee will review Yearly Updates submitted and provide feedback about the potential effectiveness of each academic unit's ongoing work by the end of the fall semester.
+The committee will also start reviewing Assessment Reports submitted and return feedback in a timely manner.